Jasonzhou97/tp/docs/DeveloperGuide.md

 * **Valid ID**: The id for which edit, mark, unmark, delete, remark take as parameter which has a form of "[dateOfTodayOrTomorrow(ddMMyyyy)] + [UNIQUE last4DigitsOfPhoneNumber(xxxx)] + [time(HHMM)]".
 * **Valid Phone Number**: A phone number that has at least 4 digits.
 * **Valid Table Number**: A table number that starts with a capital letter, followed by 1-3 numbers.
+* **Regular**: A customer will be classified as a Regular if their phone number has been used to successfully make at least three reservations.As long as the phone number is the same, the reservation count will be incremented regardless of other customer information.
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**